till-h/piphone/doc/twilio.md

 2. ~~Enter the ngrok URL as the Twilio application endpoint for voice.
 Ensure that the Twilio voice App for this application has the correct ngrok endpoint.
 It should be `http://aabb1122.ngrok.io/voice`; the Flask app serves the voice TwiML at this address.~~
 1. The TwiML response is now saved on the Twilio Cloud.

+1. Enable the virtualenv if you set one up, `piphone/bin/activate`

 3. Start the Flask http server application